 "This flips the script on abusive leadership," Foulk said in a statement.
 "We tend to assume that powerful people just go around and abuse and they're totally fine with it, but the effect of power on the power holder is more complex than that."

 For the study, researchers surveyed 116 leaders in fields including engineering, medicine, education and banking over a three-week span.
-The surveys examined how powerful a leader feels, which changes as they move throughout the day.
+The surveys examined how powerful leaders felt, which changed as they moved throughout the day.

-The study's authors discovered that when leaders felt powerful, they were not only more likely to act abusively, but they were also more likely to perceive incivility from their co-workers.
-This in turn negatively affected their own welfare.
+The study's authors discovered that when leaders felt powerful, they were not only more likely to act abusively but also to perceive incivility from their co-workers.
+This perception, in turn, negatively affected their own welfare.
 [What kind of boss worries employees?
-The unpredictable kind]
+The unpredictable kind.]

-While it may seem silly to be sympathetic to a boss who yells and belittles those they work with, Foulk said it is worth noting they too are suffering.
+While it may seem silly to be sympathetic to a boss who yells and belittles those they work with, Foulk said it is worth noting that the bosses are suffering, too.

 "Even though your boss may seem like a jerk, they're reacting to a situation in a way many of us would if we were in power," Foulk said.
 "It's not necessarily that they're monsters."